Embedded-AsRebhi/RaspberryPiZero_Linux_Drivers/LCD_I2C/README.md

 - There are two main methods to determine or set the I2C address used by the LCD module:

 1. **Manual Configuration via Jumpers (A0, A1, A2)**
-   The I2C address can be manually set by changing the positions of the A0, A1, and A2 address selection jumpers on the module.
+- The I2C address can be manually set by changing the positions of the A0, A1, and A2 address selection jumpers on the module.
 Each combination alters the least significant bits of the address, allowing multiple LCDs to be used on the same I2C bus.

 2. **Automatic Detection Using I2C Tools**
-  - using the I2C-tools as describing below.
+- Using the I2C-tools as describing below.

 # 🔍 Checking the I2C Address